xanf/PrimeroConfigurationProcessGuide/1.1/PrimeroConfigurationProcessGuide.md

 full set of locations is to contact Primero IT Support, who will be able to automate the process for you.
-In other words, **DON’T** attempt to add a large number of locations manually. **DO** contact Primero IT Support to help you with the process.
+In other words, **DON’T** attempt to add a large number of locations manually. **DO** contact Primero IT Support to help you with the process._

-The first of the above variables you will want to consider is the Role, and depending on how you configure Roles, the Users you create later on--Users are not handled by the configuration bundle; see **Primero Administration and Configuration Guide**--will quickly fall into place.
+The first of the above variables you will want to consider is the Role, and depending on how you configure Roles, the Users you create later on will quickly fall into place.

+_Users are not handled by the configuration bundle; see the [*Primero Administration and Configuration Guide*](../../admin/1.1/PrimeroAdministrationandConfigurationGuide.html#user-and-role-managementv)_

 After all, a User is only as good as its Role, which allows it to view and edit information.
 When you do consider your Roles, you must think of the interactions that take place on a daily basis between actors.
 What